Connect with others who understand.

 Among the different forms of PAH are:

-• Heritable PAH — Formerly known as familial or genetic PAH, this refers to PAH inherited from a relative with the condition.
+• Heritable PAH (formerly known as familial PAH or genetic PAH) — As noted, this refers to PAH inherited from a relative with the condition.

 • Associated PAH — Some people develop PAH when they have another medical condition, such as connective tissue disease, congenital heart disease, liver disease, or HIV.

-2. An Accurate Diagnosis of PAH Can Take Several Years
+2. An Accurate PAH Diagnosis Can Take Several Years

 PAH diagnoses are often delayed.
-According to the American Lung Association, PAH can be difficult to diagnose, and getting a proper diagnosis can take up to two years — or even longer.
-A study in the journal Respirology showed that one-third of people with PAH waited more than two years for a diagnosis, and another 25 percent had a delay of almost three years.
+The condition can be difficult to diagnose, and getting a proper diagnosis can take up to two or three years.
+A 2020 study in the journal Respirology showed that one-third of people with PAH waited more than two years for a diagnosis, and another 25 percent had a delay of almost three years.

 One myPHteam member wrote, “While I certainly feel discouraged with my newest diagnosis, I am relieved to have something that confirms all of my heart and lung symptoms.”